The 120-Day JRF Success Calendar: A Precision Strike

 Criticism An Introduction to English Criticism by B. Prasad Covers everything from Plato to T.S.
 Eliot.

-Culture Studies Pramod K. Nayar’s Introduction to Cultural Studies The NTA literally picks questions from his chapters.
+Culture Studies Introduction to Cultural Studies by Pramod K. Nayar The NTA literally picks questions from his chapters.
+(Asked in Exam)

 Paper 1 KVS Madaan (Pearson Publications) The undisputed king for Paper 1 preparation.